 Director of Marketing – Diane Geerlinks

 Diane is passionate about helping kids learn, developing their strengths and improving their weaknesses.
 She has worked in the field of education for the past 25 years.
-In 2009, Diane trained as an NILD educational therapist and opened up her own practice.
+In 2009, Diane trained as an NILD Educational Therapist and opened up her own practice, GeerLINKS Educational Therapy & Consulting.
 She is currently the Director of Marketing for NILD Canada and speaks at educators’ conferences across Canada.

 Board of Directors

 Carla has been involved in early childhood education as well as children with special needs for over 40 years as a classroom teacher, a homeschool mom and an Educational Therapist.
 She took the NILD training in the early 1990s and served as a therapist in her local Christian school in Alliston.
 She brings special skills to the Board table through her experience with her own registered charities in Canada and the Philippines.
 It has been her pleasure to be part of the NILD Canada Board of Directors as the organization became a registered non-profit organization and continued to expand its scope to train and serve Educational Therapists across Canada.